Before Buying a Home

-It doesn't take as long to accumulate a 5% or 10% down payment so you could buy a home much sooner
+- It doesn't take as long to accumulate a 5% or 10% down payment so you could buy a home much sooner than you anticipated.

 What does PMI cost?

-A Good Faith Estimate will be provided to you within a few days after we received your loan application.
+A Loan Estimate will be provided to you within a few days after we received your loan application.

 What Should I Ask My Lender?